bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 usersIndex = pure users
 ```

 For `UsersShow` we'll have a little more work to do.
-We're supplied the user name of the user we'd like returned, that means we should use it to look for that user in `users`.
-The function we'll need for poking around in lists is `find`.
+We're supplied the user name of the user we'd like returned, we should use it to look for that user in `users`.
+The function we'll need for finding elements of lists is `find`.

 ```haskell
 find :: Foldable t => (a -> Bool) -> t a -> Maybe a
 ```

-Or more specifically for our case.
+Or more specifically.

 ```
  > :t find @[] @User